Skip to content

 argo submit -n argo --watch https://raw.githubusercontent.com/argoproj/argo-workflows/master/examples/hello-world.yaml

-If you were able to run the argo submit command above, copy the following Workflow definition into a local file hello_world.py.
+Copy the following Workflow definition into a local file hello_world.py.

 from hera.workflows import Steps, Workflow, WorkflowsService, script